 Thank you for your interest in the J. Willis Hurst Internal Medicine Residency Program at Emory University.
 Each year, we receive more than 5,000 applications for a limited number of resident openings.
 We accept applications through the Electronic Residency Application Service (ERAS) only.
-We do not accept applications that are mailed or faxed to our office.
-The application deadline for the 2018 Match is December 1, 2017.
-We ONLY accept applications through ERAS.
-Please do not send paper applications or additional paper documents to us via mail or email.
-We do not review mail or email applications.
+We do not accept applications that are mailed, emailed, or faxed to our office.
+The application deadline for the 2019 Match is the first Friday in October.

 Emory Internal Medicine Residency Program Tracks: